Taipei City Hall metro station

 Taipei City Hall (市政府 (Shìzhèngfǔ)) is a metro station in Taipei, Taiwan served by Taipei Metro.
+It is a station on Bannan line.

 Station overview

 The two-level, underground station structure with an island platform and four exits.
 The size of the station is larger than most other stations on the Nangang Line.
 The station is situated under Zhongxiao East Road, between Keelung Road and Songren Road.
 Washrooms are located outside of the fare area of the station.
 Due to crowding during New Year's festivities, automatic platform gates have been installed at this station.

 In recent years, the station has gone through renovations to connect it with a bus transfer station, mall, and hotel above.
 The Taipei City Hall Bus Station opened for service on 5 August 2010.

 In February 2009, a 105.3 m-long vegetal wall was unveiled at the station for a two-month exhibition.
 It was expected to absorb 35.445 kg of carbon dioxide while releasing 26.094 kg of oxygen.